Jump To Sections:

 - Use the recommended parts: Never use cords or other accessories that the manufacturer or rental company has not specifically approved.

 - Be mindful of high temperatures: Allow the generator to cool before performing maintenance or moving the generator.
+You should also allow it to cool thoroughly before refueling.
 Avoid touching hot components like the exhaust manifold — doing so could lead to serious burns.

 - Keep hands clear: Do not insert hands or fingers into the generator engine when it is running.